git/git.github.io/rev_news/drafts/edition-82.md

 * What is your favorite Git-related tool/library, outside of Git itself?

-  This is a bit of self-promotion for my company and, I apologise for that.
+  This is a bit of self-promotion for my company, and I apologise for that.
   We build façade-style interface facilities that allow legacy platforms, including HPE NonStop and IBM's TSO/ISPF environments to have full Git experiences despite the native file systems not supporting POSIX-like